AlephSquirrel/Sna1Ke/README.md

 # Sna1Ke
-A Snake game written in only 1000 bytes of Python code, using the [Pygame](https://pygame.org) library.
+A Snake game written in under 1000 bytes of Python code, using the [Pygame](https://pygame.org) library.

 Controls: Use IJKL to control the snake.